hynek-urban/rocketchat-async/README.md

 Subscribe to all changes in channels.
 Returns the subscription ID.

-The provided callback should accept two arguments: `channel_id` and `channel_qualifier`.
+The provided callback should accept four arguments: `channel_id` , `channel_qualifier` , `event_type`, and `info`.
 The qualifier helps to determine e.g. if it's a direct message or a normal room.
+The event_type indicates the kind of event that occurred.
+For instance, the event_type can be "joined", "file_added", or "other".

 #### `RocketChat.unsubscribe(subscription_id)`